-The Agora Recording SDK for Linux is integrated on your Linux server instead of in your app.
+The Agora On-premise Recording SDK for Linux is integrated on your Linux server instead of in your app.

 Recording audio and video within a channel is like a special audience joining the channel.
 The audience gets the audio and video from the channel, transcodes it, and stores it on a Linux server.
-Therefore, you must integrate the Recording SDK on your Linux server.
-The same App ID is used in the Recording SDK and the Agora SDK for audio and video calls.
+Therefore, you must integrate the On-premise Recording SDK on your Linux server.
+The same App ID is used in the On-premise Recording SDK and the Agora SDK for audio and video calls.

 Hardware and network requirements

 The following table lists the basic requirements for installing the On-premise Recording SDK:

 |Server||Physical or virtual.|